LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

   * ``Void`` - corresponds to C++ ``void``, should only be used for functions that don't return a value

 Note that a single type tag is passed for the return type, while a vector of tags is passed for the argument types.
 Currently a maximum of two arguments are supported.
 To declare a function with no arguments, simply leave the list of argument types empty.

 .. note::  The ``InletVector`` type (and its Lua representation) are statically-sized vectors with a maximum dimension of three.
 That is, they can also be used to represent two-dimensional vectors.

+A Lua callback declared with a ``Vector`` return type may return either a ``Vector.new(...)`` value or an ordinary Lua table containing one to three numeric components.
+Ordinary table returns must use contiguous integer indices starting at one; sparse tables, named entries, and non-numeric components are rejected when the callback is called.

 In Lua, the following operations on the ``Vector`` type are supported (for ``Vector`` s ``u``, ``v``, and ``w``):